San Pancho Francisco

 LodgingRestaurantsTransportationActivities

-San Pancho, known as San Francisco on the map, is a little town along HWY200 in Mexico north of Puerto Vallarta.
+San Pancho, known as San Francisco on the map, is a little town along HWY 200 in Mexico north of Puerto Vallarta.

 San Francisco, also lovingly nicknamed as San Pancho, is a charming, non-commercialized town in Riviera Nayarit.
 This tropical town is a one-hour drive from Puerto Vallarta airport and sits near the mountainous Sierra Madre Occidental.
 San Francisco has beautiful, clear beaches and is covered with lush jungles teeming with jaguar, reptiles, bird species, and some exotic animals.